puzzle/ansible-training/content/en/docs/10/_index.en.md

 ### Task 4

 * Run the playbook `site.yml` by using ansible-navigator and the configuration from Task 2.
-* What additional config parameter has to be set in your ansible.cfg?
+* What additional config parameter has to be set in your `ansible.cfg`?
 If unsure, run the playbook and debug the error.
 * While running the playbook, check in another terminal window if the container gets startet and stopped.
 You can do this by issuing `watch podman container list`

 ### Task 5